 To receive a government co-contribution your TSB must be below the general transfer balance cap on the prior 30 June, and to receive a tax offset for contributions you make to your spouse’s account, their TSB must be below the general transfer balance cap on the prior 30 June.

 The transfer balance cap (TBC)

 The TBC is the limit on the amount you can transfer from accumulation phase to support a retirement income stream.
-It is currently $1.6 million but will be indexed higher to $1.7 million on 1 July 2021.
+It started at $1.6 million on 1 July 2017 and from 1 July 2023 stands at $1.9 million thanks to indexation.

 A transfer balance account will be established for you once you start a retirement income stream.
 It’s a record of all the events that count towards your TBC.

 What is, and isn’t, included in my transfer balance cap?

 If you start a transition-to-retirement income stream (TRIS) before you retire, it will not be included in your transfer balance account.
 This also applies to any amount you have in an accumulation account.

 The ATO says that a TRIS starts to count towards your TBC on the day it becomes a retirement phase income stream based on its value on that day.